eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/device-factory/csv.md

 The CSV data can be mapped using the integer column index as the path, with the first column having index 0.

-If the payload has a header, the column name can also be used as path.
-If multiple columns have the same name, the leftmost one will be used.
+If the CSV data has a header row then the column name can also be used as the path.
+If multiple columns have the same name, the first one encountered will be used.

 **Note:** the CSV parser consider that everything it reads is a string.
 If necessary, the value type must be given explicitly in the mapping configuration.